“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 - Domain validity: The degree to which a field or situation has stable patterns that can be learned from experience and feedback.

-- DTF: Dialectical Thought Forms, Otto Laske’s set of thought forms used to examine process, context, relationship, and transformation.
+- DTF: Dialectical Thought Forms, Otto Laske’s set of thought forms used to examine process, context, relationship, and transformation and essential to DMAP.

 - Evidence: Information that supports, weakens, or changes the credibility of a claim.